scijs/ndarray/README.md

 var blue  = image.pick(null, null, 2)
 ```

-As the above example illustrates, passing a non-numeric value to a coordinate in pick skips that index.
+As the above example illustrates, passing a negative or non-numeric value to a coordinate in pick skips that index.

 Credits
 =======